-Eisai Inc. and Arena Pharmaceuticals — the manufacturers of the drugs Belviq and Belviq XR (lorcaserin) — are facing a class action lawsuit alleging that the weight loss drugs increase the cancer risk of patients who used them.
-The lawsuits, filed in March at the U.S. District Court in White Plains, New York, is seeking class action status on behalf of patients who used Belviq for weight loss and were diagnosed with cancer.
+Eisai Inc. and Arena Pharmaceuticals — the makers of the drugs Belviq and Belviq XR (lorcaserin) — face a class action lawsuit alleging that the weight loss drugs increase the cancer risk of patients who used them.
+The lawsuits, filed in March at the U.S. District Court in White Plains, New York, seeks class action status on behalf of patients who used Belviq for weight loss and were diagnosed with cancer.

 Belviq was approved by the Food and Drug Administration in 2012 to help patients lose weight together with diet and exercise.
 At the time that Belviq received FDA approval, the agency raised concerns about pre-approval studies, which suggested that the weight loss drug caused an increased cancer risk in laboratory animals.
 Although Eisai argued that these increased cancer risks would not be present in humans, the FDA ordered the company to conduct a five year safety study to determine whether Belviq users were at risk of developing cancer.

 In February 2020, the FDA received the results of the five-year Belviq cancer study.
 The study — which followed 12,000 patients who were treated either with Belviq or a placebo — found that Belviq users were more likely to develop several types of cancer, including pancreatic cancer, colorectal cancer, and lung cancer.

 In response to these findings, the FDA ordered Eisai to pull Belviq from the market.
 Eisai complied that same month, withdrawing Belviq and Belviq XR from the market due to the increased cancer risk uncovered in the company’s study.
 The FDA advised patients who were using Belviq or Belviq XR to stop using the drugs immediately, and to talk with their doctor about alternative weight loss treatments.

 Eisai faces lawsuits from Belviq users with cancer